 Edwardian ring design had its roots very much in the rich upper classes of London.
 Where Art Nouveau used curves and flowers, Edwardian style went straight for the ‘bling’ approach.
 Subtle colors are commonplace.
 It wasn’t unusual for engagement rings to be very large and to have 3 or 4 different colored stones in the setting.

-When describing Edwardian jewelry expert will say that its “not art nouveau, but not art deco”.
+When describing Edwardian, jewelry experts will say that it’s “not art nouveau, but not art deco”.

 To view our collection of Edwardian Rings, click here.